TransLink (British Columbia): 2015 plebiscite

 The tax was supported by environmental groups, student groups and nearly every local government.
 Opposition to the tax was headed by the Canadian Taxpayers Federation who drew the public's attention to purported misuse of funds by TransLink.
 Supporters countered with other analyses that showed TransLink to be ranked first by cost per service hour, service hours per $1 million and service hours per capita.
 The Yes campaign outspent the No campaign by $5.8 million to $40,000.
-Surveys conducted by Insights West showed the Yes side ahead in December 2014, but support dropped to 37 per cent the week before the ballots were mailed.
+Surveys conducted by Insights West showed the Yes side ahead in December 2014, but support dropped to 37 percent the week before the ballots were mailed.
 After the failure of the plebiscite, several executives at TransLink were removed from their positions.